xuan-liang/ggmatplot/Paper/paper.md

 ## Example 2

-The example code draws the boxplot of each column of amount of snowfall across months in the `SnowGR` data as shown in Figure 2.
-As the resulting object is a `ggplot` object, the user can leverage the `ggplot` functions to modify the output (e.g. addition of a title).
+The example code draws the boxplot of each column of amount of snowfall across months in the `SnowGR` data, as presented in Figure 2.
+As the resulting object is a `ggplot` object, the user can leverage the `ggplot` functions to modify the output (e.g., addition of a title).

 ```r